 We assess all eligible applications against assessment criteria including an overall consideration of value with relevant money and rank your application against others.

 We make grant recommendations

-We provide recommendations to the Minister for the Arts on the merits of each application.
+We provide recommendations to the Minister for the Arts, or nominated delegate, on the merits of each application.

 Grant Decisions are made